 IndieWire’s review described The House That Jack Built as “a 155-minute portrait of a serial killer (Matt Dillon) that dares to spend the duration of that running time in the confines of his disturbed mind,” while The Guardian’s Peter Bradshaw opined, “The Danish provocateur, back at Cannes after a seven-year ban, is on maddening form with a dreary, nasty serial killer thriller.”

-Even before the reviews were out, the fact the film sees Trier in charge of a serial killer narrative left us in utter certainty it would be nothing short of both psychologically and visually horrifying.
-It’s a little while until the film’s theatrical release on November 28.
-Until then, check out our ranking of the top serial killer themed TV shows and movies that are sure to keep that sociopathic bloodthirst at bay until then.
+Even before the reviews were out, the fact the film saw Trier in charge of a serial killer narrative left us in utter certainty it would be nothing short of both psychologically and visually horrifying.
+Check out our ranking of the top serial killer-themed TV shows and movies sure to keep that sociopathic bloodthirst at bay since it came out.

 Ted Bundy (2002)